1. Kyowa Interface Science

 Surface Tension

-When measuring unit (Wilhelmy plate) makes contact with the surface of the liquid, the liquid will wet the Wilhelmy plate upwards.
+When the measuring unit (Wilhelmy plate) makes contact with the surface of the liquid, the liquid will wet the Wilhelmy plate upwards.
 In this case, the surface tension acts along the perimeter of the plate and the liquid pulls in the plate.
-This method detects the pulling force is read and determines the surface tension.
+This method detects the pulling force and determines the surface tension.

 Wilhelmy Plate method